aboziena1998/aboziena1998/README.md

 # Hello, fellow developers! 👋

-I'm [Mahmoud Abozina], a self-taught frontend developer based in [Egypt].
+I'm Mahmoud Abozina, a self-taught frontend developer based in Egypt.
 Welcome to my GitHub profile!

 ## About Me